 - Purchase the complete Expat Arrivals Oman Guide (PDF)

 Oman is a relatively easy place in which to do business, as seen in the country's favourable ranking in international business surveys.
-Most notably, Oman was ranked 71st out of 190 countries in the World Bank's Ease of Doing Business rankings for 2018; faring well for factors such as paying taxes (11th) and starting a business (32nd).
+Most notably, Oman was ranked 68th out of 190 countries in the World Bank's Ease of Doing Business rankings for 2020; faring well for factors such as paying taxes (11th) and starting a business (32nd).
 It's important to note that some aspects of doing business are more complicated, such as getting credit which ranks 144th.

-It is highly likely that expats doing business in Oman will primarily deal with other expats in a familiar and Westernised business context, but with a distinct Arabic business flavour.
+It is highly likely that expats working in Oman will primarily deal with other expats in a familiar and Westernised business context, but with a distinct Arabic business flavour.
 New arrivals should not assume they understand how business is done in the Sultanate; it's wise to read up on some fast facts and the local work culture prior to conducting any business.

 Smart and conservative, especially for women.

 Handshakes are the accepted greeting between men – shake the hand of the most senior person present first.
 Be sure to maintain strong eye contact and use Arabic titles where appropriate to indicate respect for associates.